Skip to main content

 Is a Roth IRA better than a traditional IRA?

-It depends on your current vs future tax rate.
-If you're in a low tax bracket now (early career), Roth is usually better since you pay taxes at a low rate now and withdraw tax-free later.
-If you're in a high tax bracket near retirement, traditional may save more.
-Many advisors recommend having both for tax diversification.
+It depends on your tax situation now versus later.
+If you're in a lower bracket today (early career, for example), Roth usually wins — you pay a small tax bill now and withdraw tax-free later.
+If you're in a high bracket and expect it to drop in retirement, traditional may save you more.
+Having both gives you flexibility down the road.

 What is a backdoor Roth IRA?

-It's a strategy for high earners to fund a Roth IRA despite income limits.
-You contribute to a non-deductible traditional IRA and then convert it to a Roth, paying tax only on any gains.
-The IRS has acknowledged this strategy.
-Be aware of the pro-rata rule if you have other traditional IRA balances.
+It's a two-step move for people who earn too much to contribute directly.
+You put money into a non-deductible traditional IRA, then convert it to a Roth, paying tax only on any gains.
+The IRS has acknowledged this approach.
+Just be mindful of the pro-rata rule if you have other traditional IRA balances.